 The occasion gave rise to the message we are about to study, a message of timeless and universal application.
 Ezekiel sets down the principle, "The soul that sins shall die."
 Jeremiah had already laid down the rule, "Everyone will die for his own sin; whoever eats sour grapes - his own teeth will set on edge" (Jeremiah 31:30).

-Underlying the entire principle is the teaching of God's own sovereignty and justice.
+God's own sovereignty and justice is the basis of this principle.